DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
     - 🔥TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
+    - The Trusted Platform Module (TPM) is a hardware security technique that stores an encryption key on a chip on the motherboard and prevents someone from accessing an encrypted drive by installing it in another computer.
     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
     - TPM does include  Storage Root Key (SRK), which is used for managing and protecting cryptographic operations and keys within the TPM.